wix-incubator/erb/bootstrap/wix-bootstrap-ng/README.md

 Parameters:
  - opts:
    - env - object, containing environment key/values pairs that will be set within your apps `context` merged with `process.env`;
-   - express:
-     - timeout - timeout effective as default for all express apps.